 If you would like to spend some of your time volunteering, Sayulita Animals is a rescue group that I got to know a little about while I was there.
 They offer free spay/neuter clinics and provide foster homes for dogs waiting to be adopted through donations.
 Check their website for opportunities to volunteer, foster or adopt.

-Southerner Says: One thing I cannot stress enough about Sayulita is exchange your money before you get there.
+One thing I cannot stress enough about visiting Sayulita is you should exchange your money before you get there.
 Cash is king in Sayulita and don’t plan on paying with dollars.
 The evening I arrived the change houses or the cajas de cambio, had closed and the ATM’s ran out of money.
 I’m assuming because it was Valentine’s Day and it was very crowded.

 Lack of cash normally wouldn’t have been a problem except Sayulita is small and a lot of the restaurants just don’t accept credit cards.
 Even when the cajas opened the next day I a pretty bad exchange rate.